Grilled Corn, Strawberry, and Avocado Salad

 ·

-Meet your new best friend for summer BBQs and picnics: this colorful salad with roasty corn, sweet strawberries, succulent grilled red onion, creamy avocado, and a zippy lime vinaigrette.
+Meet your new best friend for summer BBQs and picnics: this colorful salad with succulent grilled corn and red onions, sweet strawberries, creamy avocado, fresh cilantro, and a zippy toasted cumin and lime dressing.
+I've been making this summer corn salad for years because it's easy, make-ahead friendly, and a total crowd pleaser.

-This one has all of my favorite summer flavors, with a Mexican-inspired vibe.
-Grilled corn and strawberries both scream summer, and grilling the corn gives it such lovely flavor.
+This salad has all of my favorite summer ingredients combined with a Mexican-inspired flavor profile.
+Corn and strawberries both scream summer, and grilling the corn gives it such lovely flavor.
 Grilled red onions make it feel perfectly suited to a BBQ, and avocado provides lovely richness.
-Simply put, this salad is all of my greatest loves, united in one place.
+Simply put, this pretty strawberry salad is my greatest summer love.

 Especially in a potluck setting where everyone builds their own plates, having a versatile dish is really important.
-This salad is hearty enough to star as a main dish for those who don't eat meat.
+This summer corn salad is hearty enough to star as a main dish for those who don't eat meat.
 It can act as a salsa and be scooped up with chips.
-It can happily sit alongside or garnish a burger.
-It can be a side dish, and would get along well with other summery side dishes.
-Basically, it's your best bet when you have no idea what other dishes will show up and how they'll go together.
+It can happily sit alongside or on top of a burger.
+It can be a side dish next to grilled fare.
+Basically, it can be different things to different people.

 Make-Ahead Tips

 • Corn.
-In season, it's wonderful to roast or grill full cobs and cut the kernels off.
+In season, it's wonderful to grill full cobs and cut the kernels off.
 Out of season, I usually grill frozen corn on my indoor grill pan.
-For maximum ease, Trader Joe's sells frozen corn that's already roasted.
+For maximum ease, Trader Joe's sells frozen corn that's already grilled; using the TJ's shortcut makes this summer corn salad such a breeze to prepare.

 • Strawberries